Florida Tire Tread Separation Attorneys

 When the tread finally separates from the tire, the drag quickly disappears and the driver counter-steers again.
 It is at this point that the vehicle may unexpectedly start to slide out and begin to yaw.
 This can lead to a rollover.
 Tests have shown that even professional drivers are unable to keep vehicles on the road under these conditions.

-If you have been injured in an accident involving belt separation or a recalled tire, please contact the South Florida tire defect attorneys at Wolf & Pravato, P.A. for a free consultations and case evaluation.
+If you have been injured in an accident involving belt separation or a recalled tire, please contact the Florida personal injury attorneys at the law office of Wolf & Pravato. for a free consultation and case evaluation.